tombrisland/lambda-workflow/README.md

 * Write workflows as code
 * Execute workflows with a serverless technology
-* Less expensive than serverless orchestrators (aaS)
+* Less expensive than orchestrator cloud services

 ### How it works
 1. Make an asynchronous call using `WorkflowContext::call()` or the `call!` macro